 Shia LaBeouf has been in a number of relationships with his co-stars.
 The actors with whom he was in a relationship include China Brezner, Carey Mulligan, Isabel Lucas, and Megan Fox.

 Shia LaBeouf met actress Mia Goth in 2012.
 In October 2016, they were part of a commitment ceremony which was officiated by an Elvis impersonator in Las Vegas.
 The same month, LaBeouf announced on The Ellen DeGeneres Show that he had married Mia Goth.
 In 2018, it was revealed that the couple had filed for divorce.

 From 2018 to 2019, he was in a relationship with English musician FKA Twigs.
 In 2020, he started dating actress Margaret Qualley.
 After breaking up with Qualley in January 2021, Shia LaBeouf reconciled with Mia Goth.
 In February 2022, it was revealed that the couple was expecting their first child.

 In 2005, he was arrested in Los Angeles after an altercation with his neighbor, whom he threatened with a kitchen knife.
 He was also arrested two years later when he refused to leave a Chicago Walgreens after being asked to leave by a security guard.

 An arrest warrant was issued against him when he failed to make a court appearance.
 The charge was dismissed later and he ended up paying a $500 fine.

 In 2008, he was involved in a car crash after driving under the influence of alcohol.
 His driver’s license was suspended for a year.
 Following the accident, he had to go through a number of surgeries on his hand.

-In 2011, he was once again involved in an altercation with a commoner at a bar in Los Angeles, for which he was questioned by the ‘Los Angeles Police Department.’
+In 2011, he was once again involved in an altercation with a commoner at a bar in Los Angeles, for which he was questioned by the Los Angeles Police Department.